 Logging

-We have include code that returns key values in the terminal console, for debugging and demonstration purposes only.
+We have included code that returns key values in the terminal console, for debugging and demonstration purposes only.
 These would normally not be included in production code and are not required to make this work.
 We felt is was useful to see these values to better understand what is being passed.

 For example, my log of the last step looks like this: